- Antique Diamonds

 Authentic antique Asschers are extremely rare and found in antique jewelry.
 They are almost octagonal stones with a very small table, high crown, and deep pavilion.

-An Asscher cut diamond seems to draw your eye to the center of the stone, to its magical depth, and the source of its incredible fire.
+Joseph Asscher created the world’s first patented octagon-shaped step-cut diamond in 1902.
+An Asscher cut diamond seems to draw the eye to the center of the stone, to its magical depth, and to the source of its incredible fire.

 It is an octagonal cut with corners almost as wide as the sides, a small table, a high crown, and a deep pavilion.
 The table of an antique Asscher is typically less than 50%, with a total depth exceeding 70%, and with evenly spaced facet steps.

-Antique Asschers come from estate jewelry and are hard to find.
-The True Antique Asschers are modern replicas of the antique cut.
-Both the antique Aschers and their replicas command premium prices due to their scarcity.
+Antique Asschers are hard to find and usually come from estate jewelry.
+True Antique Asschers are modern replicas of the antique cut.
+Due to their scarcity, both the antique Asschers and their replicas command premium prices.

 - It is not true that low color will make the flaws in Asscher more visible.
 All antique diamond cuts tend to mask the diamond color and make it less noticeable.
 Warmer-colored Asschers look more natural and face up whiter than expected.